Winslow Evans & Crocker Inc. Increases Position in Plymouth Industrial REIT, Inc. (NYSEAMERICAN:PLYM)

 Other large investors have also made changes to their positions in the company.
 Geode Capital Management LLC boosted its stake in shares of Plymouth Industrial REIT by 11.3% during the 1st quarter.
 Geode Capital Management LLC now owns 109,707 shares of the company’s stock worth $1,224,000 after acquiring an additional 11,100 shares in the last quarter.
 Wells Fargo & Company MN raised its holdings in shares of Plymouth Industrial REIT by 55.4% in the 1st quarter.
 Wells Fargo & Company MN now owns 34,964 shares of the company’s stock valued at $390,000 after purchasing an additional 12,470 shares in the last quarter.
 Thrivent Financial for Lutherans acquired a new stake in shares of Plymouth Industrial REIT in the 1st quarter valued at $214,000.
 Two Sigma Advisers LP raised its holdings in shares of Plymouth Industrial REIT by 69.8% in the 1st quarter.
 Two Sigma Advisers LP now owns 57,900 shares of the company’s stock valued at $646,000 after purchasing an additional 23,800 shares in the last quarter.
 Finally, Tower Research Capital LLC TRC raised its holdings in shares of Plymouth Industrial REIT by 478.1% in the 1st quarter.
 Tower Research Capital LLC TRC now owns 10,331 shares of the company’s stock valued at $116,000 after purchasing an additional 8,544 shares in the last quarter.

 A number of equities research analysts have recently weighed in on the stock.
+Robert W. Baird assumed coverage on shares of Plymouth Industrial REIT in a report on Tuesday, September 22nd.
+They issued an “outperform” rating and a $16.00 price objective on the stock.
 Zacks Investment Research lowered shares of Plymouth Industrial REIT from a “hold” rating to a “sell” rating in a report on Wednesday, August 26th.
-Robert W. Baird started coverage on shares of Plymouth Industrial REIT in a report on Tuesday, September 22nd.
-They issued an “outperform” rating and a $16.00 price objective on the stock.

 Plymouth Industrial REIT (NYSEAMERICAN:PLYM) last posted its quarterly earnings data on Thursday, August 6th.
 The company reported ($0.49) EPS for the quarter, missing analysts’ consensus estimates of $0.49 by ($0.98).